AwalaApp/specs/rs004-cosocket.md

 Per Relaynet Core, the handshake involves three steps:

-1. The relayer _challenges_ the gateway to sign a nonce with its key(s).
+1. The courier _challenges_ the gateway to sign a nonce with its key(s).
-1. The gateway signs the nonce with each of its keys and sends the signatures to the relayer.
+1. The gateway signs the nonce with each of its keys and sends the signatures to the courier.
-1. The relayer verifies the signatures and confirms the end of the handshake.
+1. The courier verifies the signatures and confirms the end of the handshake.

 #### Handshake Challenge